 Rick and Morty is surreal, but it also manages to take the time to talk about very real issues, such as the devolving marriage of Morty’s parents over the course of the first two seasons.
-Season 3, so far, is starting to show how our ‘heroes’ deal with this in their own, not-so-good way.
+Season 3 delves into themes of poor and good coping mechanisms for such a scenario.

 The show has spawned dozens upon dozens of memes, including “I’M MR.MEESEEKS, LOOK AT ME! “, Wubba Lubba Dub Dub!
 [Which turns out to mean “I am in great pain, please help me”] “Get Schwifty”, Szechuan Sauce and practically every clip from the episodes Interdimensional Cable 1 and 2.
 Notably, the dialogue for both of those episodes was largely improvised in the recording studio by Justin Roiland, who happens to voice Rick, Morty, and plenty of other characters.

-My favourite clip from those last two are “Ants In My Eyes Johnson’s Electronics”.
+My favourite clip from those last two is “Ants In My Eyes Johnson’s Electronics”.

 All in all, Rick and Morty is a hilariously quotable show about coping with depression, sci-fi adventuring, and the consequences of life.